arctic-gsu/kubernetes_workshop/README.md

 - Lifecycle of Pod and Service are not connected
 - Now, because of service, ip address will stay and we dont have to change it
 - Has 2 types of service, one is external service, and another is internal service but has ip as 124.41.501.2:8080, which is not good for developing application, ingress comes into play
+- Types of service:
+    - ClusterIP (default): Internal clients send requests to a stable internal IP address
+    - NodePort: Clients send requests to the IP address of a node on one or more nodePort values that are specified by the Service
+    - LoadBalancer: Clients send requests to the IP address of a network load balancer

 #### Ingress:
 - now url looks like myapp.com
 - so request first goes to ingress and then to the service